pjdijxhoorn/milestone-project-2/readme.md

         1. [Jquery:](https://jquery.com/)
             - jquery was used to simplify the javascript.
         1. [Mockplus classic:](https://www.mockplus.com/)
-            - was used to make the wireframes.
+            - Was used to make the wireframes.

 ## Testing